 A schemata is a pattern of thinking that describes our seeking for meaning and how we categorize information and store it in small boxes that we call our memory, which forms our experiences and knowledge.
 What meanings we are creating from a narrative perspective is not easy to tell.
 However, what isn´t that unpredictable and arbitrary as we might think are the schemata that are running like a goal-oriented vehicle that makes us look for causes and consequences in familiar patterns.

-As it is the schemata a narrative constructor uses when conveying information that surprises, creates curiosity and put people on suspense, it can be good to become acquainted with the schemata if one likes to know what triggers people´s core cognitive activities to seek meaning.
+As it is the schemata a narrative constructor uses when conveying information that surprises, creates curiosity and puts people on suspense, it can be good to become acquainted with the schemata if one likes to know what triggers people´s core cognitive activities to seek meaning.
 From a narrative perspective on perceptual and cognitive processes, the template schemata are what makes us seek familiar structures in canonical story formats, conflict escalations, etc. When we try to identify persons, places and actions the pattern of thinking is called prototype schemata and where the procedural schemata represent our seeking for motivation in causality, space and time.
 So when you hear people going what, where, when, how, who and why, then you know the schemata are running.

 Recognizing narrative patterns of thinking

-Since the schemata are running simultaneously with a speed of a lightning bolt in the creation of narrative patterns of thoughts that give meaning to behaviours and objects I intend to provide you with a sense on how to recognise the schemata from a narrative constructor´s perspective.
+Since the schemata are running simultaneously with a speed of a lightning bolt in the creation of narrative patterns of thoughts that give meaning to behaviours and objects I intend to provide you with a sense of how to recognise the schemata from a narrative constructor´s perspective.
 As it is the schemata-driven patterns of thinking the narrative constructor holds back and brings forth as a valve for the emotions to follow if recognising the schemata it also gets a lot easier to detect and track the reasons as to why people act and react in a certain way to the plotting of an experience.